vplauzon/azure-training/aks-intro/README.md

 Depending on the timing of the command, we should see an actual *roll out upgrade*, i.e. pods are sequentially created and deleted as opposed to deleting the old ones and then creating new ones.
 This way, the service is never down.

-If we refresh the browser, we should see the new greating and we can cycle through the 3 new pods.
+If we refresh the browser, we should see the new greeting and we can cycle through the 3 new pods.

 ## Monitoring